Sr. Melinda Roper, MM, on mission in Panamá, writes about how the Ascension of Jesus sends us on mission to preach the gospel to all creation.

 Throughout the years, Celsa came to love the forest, and as few others, she has let it grow freely around her house.
 Wild turkeys and several kinds of monkeys are regular visitors, as well as the more subtle inhabitants of the rainforest.

-I have learned from Celsa that evangelization is always mutual: we can be Good News to the forest and the forest, with all his biodiversity, beauty, mystery, interconnectedness, strength and fragility, is gospel for us.
+I have learned from Celsa that evangelization is always mutual: we can be Good News to the forest and the forest, with all its biodiversity, beauty, mystery, interconnectedness, strength and fragility, is gospel for us.

 At the heart of this experience is a transformation from the logic and structure of control to having eyes to behold the beauty around us and the wisdom to live wholeheartedly within the community of life.

-The forest, as parable of the Reign of God, teaches that this Reign cannot be built and the images of building and constructing are about controlling resources for our own goals.
+The forest, as parable of the Reign of God, teaches that this Reign cannot be built and that the images of building and constructing are about controlling resources for our own goals.
 Perhaps the Reign of God is discovering and learning to live in harmony with God who is present in our midst.

-On this feast of the Ascension may we be blessed with the wisdom to live as “those who love God:” to live with the spirit of Jesus and to be Good News to all of Creation.
+On this feast of the Ascension may we be blessed with the wisdom to live as “those who love God:” to live with the spirit of Jesus and to be Good News to all of creation.